The Story So Far

 And right into the arms of a Stonecarver runner.

 Shorty took off.
-Close as they were to the goal line, and with so many Militantes coming around the back of the formation, there was only Ocllo preventing him from barging past.
-And the runner had help; a shorty striker came in from the flank to block Ocllo off.
+Close as they were to the goal line, and with so many Militantes coming around the back of the formation, there was only Occlo preventing him from barging past.
+And the runner had help; a shorty striker came in from the flank to block Occlo off.
 But she swam past the block and reached out an arm to snag the runner.

 And Jacyntha learned that one-armed tackles don’t work on Dwarves.
 The runner swatted aside the outstretched arm and trundled into the end-zone just as the referee blew an end to the first half.